Environment Setup

 sudo apt update

-k9s (Optional but Recommended) #
+sudo apt install helmk9s (Optional but Recommended) #

 k9s provides a terminal-based UI for managing Kubernetes clusters.